 Part-time lecturers and former faculty members conduct external assessment of class subjects and their contents, and using the assessment results as a reference, the committee perform basic checks on whether the class subjects and the class contents are appropriate or not, and draft improvement plans.
 If further adjustments between subjects and examinations and improvements to contents, the committee will request discussions by the respective Specialized Subject Group Liaison Conferences on organic chemistry related subjects, inorganic & physical chemistry related subjects, experiments related subjects, and liberal arts education related subjects.
-In each Specialized Subject Group Liaison Conference, concrete measures to improve class subjects and class content will be taken.
-Detailed improvement plans drafted in the Specialized Subject Group Liaison Conference will be proposed to the Program Reviewing Committee.
+In each Specialized Subject Group Liaison Conference, concrete measures to improve class subject Group Liaison Conference will be taken.
+Detailed improvement plans drafted in the Specialized Subject Group Liaison Conference, somether.
 The Program Reviewing Committee, based on these improvement plans, will formulate comprehensive improvement measures that include the learning & educational goals.
-The decision on the improvement measures will be taken in the Applied Chemistry Classroom Meeting, and a system to implement the measures has been established.
+The decision on the improvement measures will be taken in the Applied Chemistry Classroom, Meeting, and a system to implement the measures has been established.
 In the School of Engineering, the Self-checking and Evaluation Committee has distributed questionnaires on the assessment of classes by students regularly since fiscal 1993, the assessment results of classes have been notified to each faculty member in charge, and improvements to the class content and methods have been implemented by all faculty members.

-Idea and method of feedback to students
+$\circ$ Idea and method of feedback to students